fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 1. Review the information in [Planning number ports](port-order-overview.md)
 1. Gather related documentation.
-1. Access the Teams Admin Center (TAC) with either Teams Telephony Administrator, Teams Communications Administrator, or Teams Administrator role.
+1. Access the Teams Admin Center (TAC) with one of the following roles:
+    1. Teams Telephony Administrator
+    1. Teams Communications Administrator
+    1. Teams Administrator

 ## Create a port order and transfer your phone numbers to Teams